CDCgov/PyRenew/docs/source/developer_documentation.rst

 -  You should request reviews for pull requests from ``multisignal-epi-inference-devs``, unless you have a good reason to request reviews from a smaller group.
 -  Reviews from all of ``multisignal-epi-inference-devs`` are  encouraged, but an approving review from a `codeowner <https://github.com/CDCgov/multisignal-epi-inference/blob/main/.github/CODEOWNERS>`_ (@dylanhmorris, @damonbayer, or @gvegayon) is required before a pull request can be merged to ``main``.
 -  For CDC contributors, If your pull request has not received a review at the time of the next standup, use standup to find a reviewer.
-- External contributors should expect to receive a review withing a few days of creating a pull request.
+-  External contributors should expect to receive a review within a few days of creating a pull request.
 -  If you create a draft pull request, indicate what, if anything, about the current pull request should be reviewed.
 -  Only mark a pull request as “ready for review” if you think it is ready to be merged.
 This indicates that a thorough, all-encompassing review should be given.